 Kenda Harris, Director/Treasurer

-I began working for Colchester-East Hants District School Board in 1989 as an Administrative Assistant in Education Programs.
+Kenda began working for Colchester-East Hants District School Board in 1989 as an Administrative Assistant in Education Programs.
 When Cumberland, Colchester and Pictou Boards amalgamated into Chignecto Central Regional School Board I landed in Human Resources.
-I made the move to TJHS in 1998 where I have been ever since.
+She made the move to TJHS in 1998 where she has been ever since.

 Carolyn Irving, Director